Mihri Belli: Return to Turkey

-Belli returned to Turkey in 1940, where he joined the illegal Communist Party of Turkey (TKP).
+Belli returned to Turkey in 1940, where he joined the outlawed Communist Party of Turkey (TKP).

 Turkey was at the time under a one-party regime.
 The government, under the influence of the German advances in the initial years of World War II, had abandoned its policy of friendship with the USSR.
 The only opposition party in Turkey in these days was the underground TKP.
-Belli, after returning to Turkey, contacted the illegal party via his elementary-school friend David Nea, who was the party secretary for Istanbul at the time.
+Belli, after returning to Turkey, contacted the outlawed party via his elementary-school friend David Nea, who was the party secretary for Istanbul at the time.
 Belli became a member of the central committee of the TKP in 1942.

 He served as assistant professor with professor Fritz Neumark at the Faculty of Economics of Istanbul University in the years 1943–1944.
 There he was among the founders and organizers of the İlerici Gençler Birliği (Progressive Youth Union).
 In 1944 he was arrested for these activities and sentenced to two years imprisonment and exile.